PaddlePaddle/models/PaddleRec/ctr/deepfm/README.md

 cd data && sh download_preprocess.sh && cd ..
 ```

-After executing these commands, two folders "raw_data" and "aid_data" will be generated.
-The folder "raw_data" contains raw data that is divided into several parts.
-The folder "aid_data" contains a file "train_file_idx.pkl2" for data partitionin and a created feature dictionary "feat_dict.pkl2".
+After executing these commands, 3 folders "train_data", "test_data" and "aid_data" will be generated.
+The folder "train_data" contains 90% of the raw data, while the rest 10% is in "test_data".
+The folder "aid_data" contains a created feature dictionary "feat_dict.pkl2".

 ## Train